Students must request to receive accommodations due to disability need by completing the following process:

 - Student must complete the initial intake meeting in order to receive Letters of Accommodation (LOA)

-- After the initial registration, students must renew their affiliation and request services at the beginning of each semester (through the completion of the online request for accommodation letters in Clockwork or in person in the OAS) to continue receiving services.
+- After the initial registration, students must renew their affiliation and request services at the beginning of each semester (through the completion of the online request for accommodation letters in AIM or in person in the OAS) to continue receiving services.

 REGISTERING WITH THE OFFICE OF ACCESSIBILITY SERVICES